vishal9066/labsetup/README.md

 # labsetup
-This bash script is for ubuntu lab setup.
+This bash script is for Ubuntu/Linux lab setup.